JvanKatwijk/unoPlugins-jan/README.md

     Install or Repair the Visual C++ Redistributable for Visual Studio 2015 on your computer.

-The AAC decoder in the drm plugin further needs
+Note that the AAC decoder in the drm plugin further needs some more plugins. there are included in the repository

 	libfdk-aac-2.dll, which needs
 	libgcc_a_dw2-1.dll, which on its turn needs
 	libwinpthread-1.dll